TomHarrop/ird-5acc-paper/ms/methods.md

 ### Data analysis

-We trimmed reads and removed adaptors with `cutadapt` [@martinCutadaptRemovesAdapter2011], before mapping to the MSU v7 annotation of the *Oryza sativa japonica* cv.
+We trimmed reads and removed adaptors with `cutadapt` [@martinCutadaptRemovesAdapter2011], before mapping to the MSU v7 annotation of the *Oryza sativa* ssp. *japonica* cv.
 Nipponbare reference genome [@ouyangTIGRRiceGenome2007] using `STAR` in 2-pass mode [@dobinSTARUltrafastUniversal2012].
 To generate per-library gene expression cutoffs, we used the 95th percentile of reads that mapped to intergenic regions of the genome, as described previously [@harropGeneExpressionProfiling2016].
 We used `DESeq2` [@loveModeratedEstimationFold2014] for differential expression analysis of genes that passed the cutoff.
 We used annotations from the PlnTFDB v3.0 [@perez-rodriguezPlnTFDBUpdatedContent2010] and PlantTFDB v4.0 [@jinPlantTFDBCentralHub2017] to analyse expression of transcription factors.